 Similarly, effective July 21, 2022, the law also provides immunity from arrest and prosecution for alcohol offenses for victims and witnesses of sexual assault.
-A person shall not be arrested or prosecuted for an eligible alcohol offense if such person witnessed or was the victim of a sexual assault and such person: (a) Either: (i) In good faith, reported such sexual assault to law enforcement; or (ii) Requested emergency medical assistance for the victim of the sexual assault; and (b) Evidence supporting the arrest or prosecution of the eligible alcohol offense was obtained or discovered as a result of such person shall not be arrested or prosecuted for an eligible alcohol offense if: (a) Evidence supporting the arrest or prosecution of the person for the offense was obtained or discovered as a result of the investigation or prosecution of a sexual assault; and (b) Such person cooperates with law enforcement in the investigation or prosecution of the sexual assault.
+A person shall not be arrested or prosecuted for an eligible alcohol offense if such person witnessed or was the victim of a sexual assault and such person: (a) Either: (i) In good faith, reported such sexual assault to law enforcement; or (ii) Requested emergency medical assistance for the victim of the sexual assault; and (b) Evidence supporting the arrest or prosecution of the eligible alcohol offense was obtained or discovered as a result of such person reporting such sexual assault to law enforcement or requesting emergency medical assistance.
+(2) A person shall not be arrested or prosecuted for an eligible alcohol offense if: (a) Evidence supporting the arrest or prosecution of the person for the offense was obtained or discovered as a result of the investigation or prosecution of a sexual assault; and (b) Such person cooperates with law enforcement in the investigation or prosecution of the sexual assault.
 Neb.
 Rev. Stat. § 28-101.